 Saravanaa Bhavan | Address: 84 Syed Alwi Road | Tel: 62977755 | Opening hours: Daily 9am-11.30pm

 |The mee sua kueh at this late night dim sum |

 Best late night (and pre-dawn) Chinese dumplings

 The fluorescent lighting spotlight photographs of noteworthy dim sum diners from over the years and blown-up picture menus are on display to help visitors navigate the abundant choices.
 This bustling hole-in-the-wall has attracted a large following after over 50 years in service and is typically packed — both inside and in the back alley — long after the sun has set.
-A variety of Shanghai and Hong Kong favourites are available, with the stand-out dumplings like the xiao long bao and Sichuan chilli oil wontons not to be missed.
-The restaurant’s signature dish is the mee sua kueh, a perfectly crisp, deep-fried vermicelli cake.
+A variety of Shanghai and Hong Kong favourites are available, with the stand-out dumplings like the xiao long bao ($4.30 for a basket of four) and Sichuan chilli oil wontons ($4.30 for a basket of four) not to be missed.
+The restaurant’s signature dish is the mee sua kueh ($2.20 for a plate of two), a perfectly crisp, deep-fried vermicelli cake.

 Zsofi Tapas Bar